syerasu/KWK-BWDC/README.md

 This template is a starting point / example of how to create a scrollytelling piece using Svelte and Highcharts!

+## Demo
+See a live demo of the page [here](https://jasminesamra.github.io/kwk-scrollytelling-template/)!

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).